bwright70/Pi-in-the-Sky/README.md

 - Not as light as Mylar
 - Pretty bulky, which is bad for a design that has to be light and volume efficient
+- Heat sealing leaves points of weakness around the seams

 ### Trials